8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Analysis: This question assesses your knowledge of a fundamental DHCP configuration task: reserving specific IP addresses for static assignments, thereby preventing the DHCP server from handing them out dynamically.
-The command used for this purpose is ip dhcp excluded-address.
+This question evaluates your grasp of a routine DHCP configuration task: reserving specific IP addresses for static use.
+By excluding these addresses, you prevent the DHCP server from assigning them to dynamic clients, which avoids IP conflicts.
+The ip dhcp excluded-address command is the tool for this.

 - A.

 ip dhcp excluded-address 192.168.10.1followed byip dhcp excluded-address 192.168.10.50: This is the correct method.
-To exclude two separate, non-contiguous IP addresses, you must issue theip dhcp excluded-addresscommand twice, once for each specific address you want to reserve.
+To exclude multiple separate addresses that do not fall into a single range, you must enter the command separately for each specific IP.

 Key Insight: The CCNA exam frequently tests not just what command to use, but the precise syntax and its correct application.
 Knowing that